MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 ## So what are the people doing that triggers me

-- Well I digged deep into these communities to find out what they are doing.
-I wanted tons of videos, read many tweets and even got invited to some discord servers.
+I spent a lot of time digging into the communities I mentioned earlier, trying to understand how those one man agencies actually work.
+I watched countless videos, read endless tweets, and even joined a few Discord servers to see things from the inside.

-- Well the most frustrating thing is that some people lie directly into your face.
-Its not something new that people on the internet lie all the time, but those people lie to attract new customers.
+The most frustrating part?
+Some people blatantly lie to your face.
+Now, sure—it's nothing new that people lie on the internet.
+But these folks are doing it to win over new customers.
+And that’s what makes it different.

-- Let me give you an example: I won't give any names, but what you need to know is, that here in Germany there is a special corporate legal form called "UG".
-You can start it with 1€ capital, but with the limitation that you have to save 25% of your revenue to build your capital up to 25.000€.
-Then your UG is converted into an GmbH.
+Let me give you an example.
+I won’t name names, but here in Germany, there’s a special corporate legal form called a “UG” (Unternehmergesellschaft).
+You can start one with as little as €1 in capital, but you're required to save 25% of your profits until you reach €25,000.
+Once you hit that amount, your UG can be converted into a GmbH (a more robust corporate form).

-- Why do you need to know this?
-Well there is a person out there that got lately a lot of attention on social media for posing with his cars.
-He said that he is running multiple startups and his most successful company is a software development agency that he runs since 2017, which made him a millionare through earnings.
-Fun fact, if you look up this company on north data, it is still a UG and got registered in 2021.
-So this company did not started in 2017 and did not make him a millionare.
-I assume he just said that to generate attention for his company to get new customers.
-And in my opinion this is the worst you can do.
+Why does this matter?
+Well, there’s someone on social media who recently gained quite a bit of attention by posting flashy pictures with expensive cars, claiming he’s been running a successful software agency since 2017 — one that supposedly made him a millionaire.
+But if you check the public records on North Data, the company he’s referring to is still a UG and wasn’t even registered until 2021.
+So no, it didn’t start in 2017, and no, it didn’t make him a millionaire.
+It's all just a tactic to gain attention and attract new customers — and in my opinion, that’s as shady as it gets.

-- But right behind this is the fact that most of these new "webflow agencies" do not know, what they are doing.
-- During my time in these discord servers I got pretty well into how these people are working on there projects.
-- You remember what I said about building a website?
-Those people do not search for a purpose for the customer.
-They only do what in there opinion fits best to the company.
-No real project management.
-Costs are only estimated by a short description of the project.
-No details on how long each page would take individually.
-Often they also do fixed prices like 2000€ per website.
+But the real issue goes deeper.
+Most of these new “Webflow agencies” have no idea what they’re doing.
+After spending time in their Discord servers, I got a pretty good sense of how they actually work.

+Remember what I said earlier about building websites with purpose?
+These people don’t even ask what the website is supposed to achieve.
+They just create something they think fits the client's brand.
+There's no real project management.
+Cost estimates are based on vague descriptions with no breakdown of how long each page or feature will take.
+No clear cost structure, no distinction between hosting, maintenance, and development.
+In many cases, they offer fixed prices—like €2,000 for a full website—without any real scope definition.

-- They just use one of the default templates or buy one that costs about 50€ and modify them to look like it matches the astetic of the customer.
-Spoiler: in most cases it does not.
+They often use off-the-shelf templates or buy one for around €50 and slightly modify it to "match" the client's aesthetic.
+Spoiler alert: most of the time, it doesn’t.

-- Many of them also vendor-lock in to tools like webflow, which do not have that much plugin support and it is hard to add real custom behaviour to the website.
-- They never heard about about SEO and they buy the domain for their customer under their own name.
-Might look fine in the first place, but actually it can be pretty frustruating for the customer if they want to switch to another agency.
+Worse, they lock their clients into platforms like Webflow, which offer limited plugin support and make it hard to implement truly custom features.
+SEO is usually an afterthought — if it's considered at all.
+And as if that weren’t bad enough, they even register the domains under their own names.
+That might seem harmless at first, but when the client wants to switch agencies, it becomes a nightmare.

-- When it comes to legal stuff, this is what triggers me the most.
-Those people either use just simple GDPR notice generators or AI to generate their legal texts for them.
-No further checks if there are actually no external contents loaded before you perform any action in the consent banner.
+Now let’s talk about the legal side — this is what really sets me off.
+These agencies either use generic GDPR generators or AI tools to spit out privacy policies and legal texts, with zero regard for actual compliance.
+They don’t even bother to check whether third-party content is being loaded before consent is given via a cookie banner.

-- Being unprofessional and selling bad services.
-Okay, you are just a bad agency.
-But not caring about the legal compliance of your products by using AI is very very very unprofessional.
-If you do exactly that, you should not be allowed to ever build anything for a customer ever again.
+Selling mediocre work?
+Fine — you’re just a bad agency.
+But ignoring legal compliance and relying entirely on AI to generate legal documents?
+That’s not just unprofessional—it’s reckless.
+If you operate like that, you should not be allowed to build anything for clients.
+But clients often buy into it anyway — because it’s cheap and they lack the knowledge to understand the complexities and limitations of professional web design.

-- But this was only about websites.
-When it comes to building custom applications it gets even worse.
-I will make it short.
-Most of the people I talked to have absolutely no experience.
-They wanted some python tutorials online and how think that a bachelors or masters degree is worthless, because they already know everything to build a functional application.
-Some of those people I talked to even never heard the word password hashing.
-They thought it has something to do with choosing secure passwords for different applications.
+And that’s just websites.
+When it comes to custom applications, things get even worse.

+I’ll keep it short: most of the people I encountered have no real experience.
+They’ve watched a few Python tutorials and now believe university degrees are pointless because they “already know everything” about building applications.
+Some of them hadn’t even heard of password hashing.
+One guy thought it referred to choosing strong passwords across different apps.

-- Those people build production applications that do run in different companies or organisations they built the software for.
-No knowledge about privacy restrictions or software architecture.
-If it gets complex, ChatGPT is their way to go.
+These people are building production systems — used by real companies and organizations — with no knowledge of software architecture, no understanding of privacy regulations, and zero awareness of secure development practices.
+And when things get complex, they just ask ChatGPT.

-- Its actually pretty sad from the perspective of a professional developer.
+From the perspective of a professional developer, it’s genuinely sad to see.

 ## So what would I do better?